-Board meetings (including telephonic/ videoconference meetings) held in 2021
+Board meetings (including telephonic/ videoconference meetings) held in 2022 attendance at 2022 Annual Meeting of Shareholders by all trustees serving in 2022

-Trustees are expected to attend, in person, by telephone or via videoconference, all Board meetings and meetings of committees on which they serve.
+Board and applicable committee meeting attendance by all trustees serving in 2022

-Pursuant to our Corporate Governance Guidelines, trustees are expected to attend our Annual Meeting of Shareholders.
+- Trustees are expected to attend, in person, by telephone or via videoconference, all Board meetings and meetings of committees on which they serve. - Pursuant to our Corporate Governance Guidelines, trustees are expected to attend our Annual Meeting of Shareholders. - In addition, during 2022, management communicated regularly with the Board members informally outside of regular Board meetings, providing periodic updates on Company matters, including the Company's operating performance and human capital issues.